Lanzhou: High speed rail

-New high-speed passenger-only railways are completed both toward the east (the Xuzhou–Lanzhou high-speed railway) and the west (the Lanzhou–Xinjiang high-speed railway).
+New high-speed passenger-only railways are completed both toward the east (the Xuzhou–Lanzhou high-speed railway), the west (the Lanzhou–Xinjiang high-speed railway) and the north (the Yinchuan–Lanzhou high-speed railway).
 These services only stop at Lanzhou West Railway Station.
-The Yinchuan–Lanzhou high-speed railway and Chengdu–Lanzhou high-speed railway are under construction.
+The Sichuan–Qinghai railway, which is designed for a top speed of 200 km/h to 250 km/h, is under construction.

 Freight rail

 Lanzhou forms an important link in one of the routes of the Eurasian Land Bridge and also provides rail access to Qinghai, Xinjiang and Tibet further to the west.
 A large rail freight terminal has recently been constructed to accommodate increasing volumes of rail freight and Lanzhou is home to China's fourth largest marshalling yard.

 Regular freight services connect Lanzhou to destinations including Chongqing, Hamburg, Almaty and Kathmandu.

 Road network

 In 2016, Lanzhou was ranked 4th of Chinese cities with the worst rush hour traffic jams; however, by 2017, after completion of an urban ring road, it dropped to 33rd place.